dinhe878/phyloHMM/README.md

 # phyloHMM (now this is underconstruction)
-per-site amino-acid frequency profiles of protein domains A detailed document is avaiable in [the readthedocs of phyloHMM](https://phyloHMM.readthedocs.io/).
+per-site amino-acid frequency profiles of protein domains.
+A detailed document is avaiable in [the readthedocs of phyloHMM](https://phyloHMM.readthedocs.io/).

 ## Usage